FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 ---

 **2. THE HOOK:**
 There's a table set for two where the cliffs meet the sea.
-By the time you sit down, the world will have disappeared—nothing left but candlelight, the sound of waves, and the way she looks at you like she's seeing you for the first time in months.
+By the time you sit down, the world will have disappeared-nothing left but candlelight, the sound of waves, and the way she looks at you like she's seeing you for the first time in months.
 This is where you remember why.
 This is where work can't reach you.
 This is where it's just you, her, and the luxury of undivided attention.

 ---

 **3. EMOTIONAL DESCRIPTION:**

 **The Story:**
 You've been moving fast.
 Too fast.
-Work, logistics, the relentless hum of daily life—it's left no space for the quiet moments that matter.
+Work, logistics, the relentless hum of daily life-it's left no space for the quiet moments that matter.
 This weekend isn't about escaping.
 It's about returning.
 To her.
 To you.
 To the version of your relationship that gets buried under calendars and to-do lists.

 **The Transformation:**
 Day one: You arrive mid-afternoon.
 No rush.
-She begins with a treatment she's been craving—rose oils, warm stones, the kind of pampering that makes stress feel like a distant memory.
+She begins with a treatment she's been craving-rose oils, warm stones, the kind of pampering that makes stress feel like a distant memory.
 You have time to breathe.
 That evening, dinner is intimate, candlelit, and unhurried.
 The kind of meal where courses arrive like scenes in a film, and nothing feels rushed.

 Day two: The peak.
-A private experience—somewhere she feels seen, not surrounded.
+A private experience-somewhere she feels seen, not surrounded.
 Maybe a secluded vineyard tasting where the winemaker opens something rare, or a hidden garden terrace where lunch is served just for two.
 The afternoon is yours to wander, rest, or simply be still together.
-And then, the signature moment: a sunset scene designed for memory—a cliffside aperitivo, a private boat at golden hour, or a terrace where the sky does the work.
+And then, the signature moment: a sunset scene designed for memory-a cliffside aperitivo, a private boat at golden hour, or a terrace where the sky does the work.
 Followed by your finest meal of the weekend.
-Not the loudest restaurant—the right one.
+Not the loudest restaurant-the right one.

 **What You Take Home:**
 When you leave, it's not souvenirs you're carrying.
 It's a reset.
 A recalibration.
 The scent of salt air and roses.
 The taste of that champagne at sunset.
 The sound of waves with no other noise.
-These become triggers—sensory anchors that bring you back to this feeling whenever you need it.
+These become triggers-sensory anchors that bring you back to this feeling whenever you need it.
 This weekend doesn't end when you leave.
 It rewrites how you show up for each other.

 ---